Bodigrim/mod/README.md

 ## Benchmarks

-Here are some relative benchmarks, which can be reproduced by running `cabal bench`.
+Here are some relative benchmarks (less is better), which can be reproduced by running `cabal bench`.

 | Discipline  | `Data.Mod.Word`  | `Data.Mod`  | `modular` | `modular-arithmetic` | `finite-typelits`